rscherrer/ExplicitGenomeSpeciation/README.md

 ## About

-This program was coded in C++14 in Ubuntu 18.04 LTS using QtCreator 4.9.2 (Qt 5.12.4), but should run on other platforms too.
+This program was written in C++14 in QtCreator 4.9.2 (Qt 5.12.4) on Ubuntu 18.04 LTS, but should run on other platforms too.

 ## Status